Sunday, January 3, 2021

 "Both coaches roll a D6 for each opposing player on the pitch and add their FAME to the roll.
 If a roll is 6 or more after modification then the player is Stunned (players with the Ball & Chain skill are KO’d).
 A roll of 1 before adding FAME will always have no effect."

-Adapted: Wandering monster / animal / herd / flock of signat seagulls flies through.
+Adapted: Wandering monster / animal / herd / flock of seagulls flies through the encounter.
 Roll d6 + HD for everyone.
 Those rolling over 6 get knocked down and take no action that round.
 If this is a one-time event, maybe they take damage.
 Then roll d6 like normal to see who goes first.
 Coming back to this one.

 Sunday, June 10, 2018